IlanCosman/scuba/README.md

 ### Advantages

+- Better maintained - Fisher has had roughly 40 commits in the last year and a half.
+Multiple issues have sat for a year or longer without resolution.
+Scuba was created with the express intention of being better maintained, and already solves all the longstanding issues of Fisher.
 - Simple - Scuba is less than half of Fisher's SLOC, and pure fish.
 Fisher is roughly 20% awk and sed, raising the difficulty of contributing.
 Fisher also puts all of its many functions in one file, making it more difficult to modify if the need arises.
 - Fast - Since Scuba is pure fish, it is significantly faster than Fisher.
 However, both are quick in absolute terms.
 - Elegant - Scuba follows fish's [design philosophy][].
   - **The law of orthogonality** - Scuba does more with less.
 It has no need for `self-update` or `self-uninstall` commands like Fisher.
 Instead, Scuba is merely another Scuba plugin, bootstrapping itself.
-  - **The law of responsiveness** - Scuba downloads plugins concurrently so as to take up as little user time as possible.
+  - **The law of responsiveness** - Scuba downloads plugins concurrently so as to waste as little time as possible.
   - **Configurability is the root of all evil** - Scuba offers no configuration of any kind.
 Fisher allows users to manage their plugins using files or from the CLI.
   - **The law of discoverability** - Scuba, unlike Fisher, uses the same commands as nearly all package managers, making it immediately familiar to most users.